maks/dsg/README.md

     {{title}}
     Normal Markdown content here...

-As you can see, a line of tildes (`~`) is used to delimit your YAML block (marking start and end lines).
+As you can see, a line of dashes (`-`) is used to delimit your YAML block (marking start and end lines).
 You can access/inject your values into your pages using [mustache template syntax](https://mustache.github.io/mustache.5.html).
 You can do this either inside your dedicated HTML/mustache templates:

     <ul>